-The gibberish you see in Chrome is likely indicative of a font issue, specifically with the Roboto font.
+The gibberish you see in Chrome indicates a font issue, specifically the Roboto font.

 Recently, I opened Chrome and realized all my Chrome system text was gibberish!

 Fortunately, there is a quick and easy solution.
 To fix the gibberish text on my Mac’s Chrome, I went into FontAgent and deactivated the typeface Roboto.
 In my case, I had duplicate fonts turned on, all with the name Roboto.
-Immediately after deleting the duplicate Roboto fonts, Chrome started displaying its system Roboto text correctly, again.
+Immediately after deleting the duplicate Roboto fonts, Chrome correctly displayed its system Roboto text.

 The CSS for the text that showed as gibberish: font-family: Roboto, system-ui, sans-serif /* system-ui represents the default UI font on a given platform */

 In a nutshell: performance.
 Using system-ui can boost site performance because the browser accesses a system font and therefore doesn’t have to download a font file.
 In this case, Roboto is indeed a system font, but I had multiple instances of Roboto active on my machine.
 This font duplication caused a font conflict and made Roboto display as strange characters in the Chrome browser.